I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcorehelperuni-setoptions.md

 <p>For most scenarios the <i>bResolveConflicts</i> parameter should be set to <b>TRUE</b>.
 Set this parameter to <b>FALSE</b> if you want to prompt the user to resolve conflicts.</p>

-<p><code>IPrintCoreHelperUni::SetOptions</code> can be used to make multiple settings changes simultaneously and to resolve constraints after all of the selected options have been set.
-Changes to options are applied sequentially, starting from the beginning of the <i>pFOPairs</i> array, so if the same feature appears twice in this array, only the last option for the feature will be selected.
-Changes to options are not committed unless the <i>bResolveConflicts</i> parameter is <b>TRUE</b>.</p>

-<p>For most scenarios the <i>bResolveConflicts</i> parameter should be set to <b>TRUE</b>.
-Set this parameter to <b>FALSE</b> if you want to prompt the user to resolve conflicts.</p>

 ## -requirements
 <table>
 <tr>